Dolmio/yolk/README.md

 # yolk

-The best part of the egg
+The best part of the egg.

 ## License